What is BitPrime?

 - If you accept, we will supply instructions for you to transfer the coin to our wallet

-Finally, we will transfer the agreed NZD to your NZ bank account within 24 hours.
+- Finally, we will transfer the agreed NZD to your bank account within 24 hours.

 What methods of payment do you accept?

 We only accept payments via bank transfer (two options available, please see below) from a New Zealand bank account.
-We are not able to accept cash deposits.
-Bank transfers are only accepted from accounts in the same name as your verified BitPrime account, we do not accept third party payments under any circumstances.
+We are not able to take cash deposits or credit cards at this stage.
+Bank transfers are only accepted from accounts in the same name as your verified BitPrime account; we do not allow third-party payments under any circumstances.

-Third party payments are considered as any payments from an account that you are not a named signatory on.
+Third party payments are considered as any payment coming from an account of which you are not a named signatory.
 We cannot under any circumstances accept payments from your spouse/relative/friend’s bank account.

 Accepted payment methods:

-- POLI automated internet bank transfer – average processing time 1 hour.
-POLI is a fast, convenient and very secure option used by companies such as Air New Zealand and Warehouse Stationery.
-For more information please view their video
+- POLi automatic internet bank transfer – average processing time 1 hour.
+POLi is a fast, convenient and very secure option used by companies such as Air New Zealand and Warehouse Stationery.
+For more information please visit their site

 - Standard internet bank transfer – average processing time 12-24 hours